Verdun: History

-From 1200 onward, Verdun has been famous for its Dragées or sugared almonds; they were distributed at the baptism of French princes.
+Since 1200 Verdun has been famous for its Dragées or sugared almonds; they were distributed at the baptism of French princes.

-Verdun was part of the middle kingdom of Lotharingia, and in 1374 it became a free imperial city of the Holy Roman Empire.
+Verdun was part of the middle kingdom of Lotharingia and in 1374 it became a free imperial city of the Holy Roman Empire.
 The Bishopric of Verdun formed together with Tull (Toul) and Metz the Three Bishoprics, which were annexed by France in 1552 (recognized in 1648 by the Peace of Westphalia).

-From 1624 to 1636, a large bastioned citadel was constructed on the site of the Abbey of Saint Vanne.
-In 1670, Sébastien Le Prestre de Vauban visited Verdun and drew up an ambitious scheme to fortify the whole city.
-Although much of his plan was built in the following decades, some of the elements were not completed until after the Napoleonic Wars.
-During the Napoleonic War, the citadel was used to hold British prisoners of war.
+From 1624 to 1636 a large bastioned citadel was constructed on the site of the Abbey of Saint Vanne.
+In 1670 Sébastien Le Prestre de Vauban visited Verdun and drew up an ambitious scheme to fortify the whole city.
+Although much of his plan was carried out in the following decades, some of the elements were not completed until after the Napoleonic Wars.
+During the Napoleonic War the citadel was used to hold British prisoners of war.

-In the Franco-Prussian War, Verdun was the last French fortress to surrender in 1870.
-Shortly afterwards, a new system of fortification was begun.
-This consisted of a mutually supporting ring of 22 polygonal forts up to 8 km from the city, and an inner ring of 6 forts.
+In the Franco-Prussian War Verdun was the last French fortress to surrender in 1870.
+Shortly afterwards a new system of fortification was begun.
+This consisted of a mutually supporting ring of 22 polygonal forts up to 8 km from the city and an inner ring of 6 forts.